trrapp12/konami/README.md

 ### Description:

 This is a personal passion project I started when I learned that there was such a thing as a keystroke listener (like the CIA kind).
 I thought it would be cool to make one.

+> So why not just use an ```<form>``` and ```<input>``` tag?
-But I wasn't going to use a form with HTML input elements, because all the heavy lifting would already have been done.
-I needed to make one where I did most of the heavy lifting.
-So I studied and discovered what EventListeners are in JavaScript.
-I also had to figure out what type of events were returned and how to filter out keys I didn't want to be displayed (like when you press the space bar it would type 'space').
+> **BECAUSE ALL THE HEAVY LIFTING WOULD HAVE ALREADY BEEN DONE.** I needed to make one where I did most of the heavy lifting.
+So I studied and
+> discovered what EventListeners are in JavaScript.
+I also had to figure out what type of events were returned and how to filter out keys I didn't want > to be displayed (like when you press the space bar it would type 'space').

 The original version accomplished the following: